-Clause Requirement Document Reference (vii) Identify communication requirements, including liaison with stakeholders and the community; Overarching Sydney Metro Community Communication Strategy (viii) Include induction and training requirements and a summary of the Training Needs Analysis required in Section 3.9(b) Section 3.5 (ix) Management strategies for environmental compliance and review of the performance of environmental controls; Sections 3.10, 3.16 and 3.17 (x) Processes and methodologies for surveillance and monitoring, auditing and review, and reporting on environmental performance including environmental compliance tracking; Section 3.9 (xi) Include procedures for emergency and incident management, non-compliance management, and corrective and preventative action; and Section 3.8 and 3.10 (xii) Include procedures for the control of environmental records.
+Clause Requirement Document Reference (viii) Include induction and training requirements and a summary of the Training Needs Analysis required in Section 3.9(b) Section 3.5 (ix) Management strategies for environmental compliance and review of the performance of environmental controls; Sections 0, 3.16 and 3.17 (x) Processes and methodologies for surveillance and monitoring, auditing and review, and reporting on environmental performance including environmental compliance tracking; Section 3.9 (xi) Include procedures for emergency and incident management, non-compliance management, and corrective and preventative action; and Section 3.8 and 0 (xii) Include procedures for the control of environmental records.
 Section 3.15 3.3 (e) The CEMP and associated Sub-plans will be reviewed by TfNSW and/or an independent environmental representative (see Section 3.11) prior to any Construction works commencing.
-Depending on the Conditions of Approval, the CEMP and certain Sub-plans may also require the approval of the Department of Planning and Environment (DPIE).
-Section 1.2 3.3 (f) Where a corresponding systems document exists within the Sydney Metro Integrated Management System, the Principal Contractor's procedures will be required to be consistent with any requirements in those documents.
+Section 1.2 Depending on the Conditions of Approval, the CEMP and certain Sub-plans may also require the approval of the Department of Planning and Environment (DPIE).
+3.3 (f) Where a corresponding systems document exists within the Sydney Metro Integrated Management System, the Principal Contractor's procedures will be required to be consistent with any requirements in those documents.
 This plan and supporting documents have been written to meet the Sydney Metro project requirements.